-We have also been collaboratively investigating how to use the visual formalism of statecharts to address the challenge of analyzing biochemical processes.
+We have also been collaboratively investigating how to use the visual formalism of statecharts (Damm and Harel, 2001, Efroni et al., 2003, Harel, 1987, Harel and Gery, 1997, Harel and Marelly, 2003, Harel et al., 2003, Kam et al., 2001, and Kam et al., 2003) to address the challenge of analyzing biochemical processes.
 For instance, under this formalism, we have presented a detailed model for T cell activation using statecharts within the general framework of object-oriented modeling.
-Encouraged by our early successes, we have embarked upon a far more ambitious project - applying the same methodology to constructing a fully detailed model of the developmental processes that lead to the formation of the egg-laying system in C. elegans.
+Encouraged by our early successes, we have embarked upon a far more ambitious project-applying the same methodology to constructing a full detailed model of the developmental processes that lead to the formation of the egg-laying system in C. elegans.